MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ExternalInOutlook.md

 ```

 ### -AllowList
 The AllowList parameter specifies exceptions to external sender identification in supported versions of Outlook.
-Messages received from the specified senders or senders in the specified domains don't receive the External icon in area of the subject line.
+Messages received from the specified senders or senders in the specified domains don't receive native External sender identification.
 Valid values are domains (contoso.com) or email addresses (admin@contoso.com).

 To enter multiple values and overwrite any existing entries, use the following syntax: `Value1,Value2,...ValueN`.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.